varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     misses.
 In backend mode, this field is blank.

   Varnish:handling
-    In client mode, one of the 'hit', 'miss', 'pass', 'pipe' or 'synth' strings indicating how the request was handled.
+    In client mode, one of the 'hit', 'hitmiss', 'hitpass', 'miss', 'pass', 'pipe' or 'synth' strings indicating how the request was handled.
 In backend mode, this field is blank.

   Varnish:side
     Backend or client side.
 One of two values, 'b' or 'c', depending